ConstantRobotics-Ltd/ObjectDetector/README.md

     float custom3{ 0.0f };
     /// List of detected objects.
     std::vector<Object> objects;
-    /// A list of object class names.
-Used in detectors that recognise different
+    // A list of object class names used in detectors that recognize different
-    /// object classes.
-The detected objects have a attribute type.
-If detector
+    // object classes.
+Detected objects have an attribute called 'type.'
-    /// doesn't support object class recognition or can't recognise object type
+    // If a detector doesn't support object class recognition or can't determine
-    /// the field type must be set to 0, otherwise type must have the ordinal
+    // the object type, the 'type' field must be set to 0.
+Otherwise, the 'type'
-    /// number of the class name from the classNames list (if list was set in
+    // should correspond to the ordinal number of the class name from the
-    /// params) starting from 1 (first element in list -> type == 1).
+    // 'classNames' list (if the list was set in params), starting from 1
-    std::vector<std::string> classNames{ "" };
+    // (where the first element in the list has 'type == 1'). std::vector<std::string> classNames{ "" };

     JSON_READABLE(ObjectDetectorParams, initString, logMode, frameBufferSize,